 dexter road trip

 The drive to the falls was the first time we took Kylie on a road trip.
-I sat in the back with her to keep an eye on her and make sure she stayed happy.
+I sat in the back with her to watch her and ensure she stayed happy.
 The drive was over three hours one way, and she did amazing.

 This was only the beginning, sweet baby.